ralna/GALAHAD/doc/Julia/rst-dir/sls_functions.rst

 	*
 		- part

-		- is a one-dimensional array of type Vararg{Cchar} that specifies the component :math:`M` of the factorization that is to be used.
-It should be one of "L", "D", "U" or "S", and these correspond to the parts :math:`L`, :math:`D`, :math:`U` and :math:`S`; lower or upper case variants are allowed.
+		- is a one-dimensional array of type Vararg{Cchar} that specifies the component $M$ of the factorization that is to be used.
+It should be one of "L", "D", "U" or "S", and these correspond to the parts $L$, $D$, $U$ and $S$; lower or upper case variants are allowed.

 	*
 		- data